“My Neighbor Totoro,” 1988

 “Spirited Away,” 2001

-Why is it called Studio Ghibli?
+Why is it Called Studio Ghibli?

 The name “Ghibli” refers to the Italian word for the “Hot Sahara Wind.”
 The name is fitting because the studio wanted to “blow new wind through the anime industry.”
 The name also refers to Miyazaki’s love for Italy and planes.
-He was inspired by the Caproni Ca.309 Ghibli, a surveillance aircraft that was designed in Italy during the Second World War.
+He was inspired by the Caproni Ca.309 Ghibli, a surveillance aircraft designed in Italy during the Second World War.

 “Spirited Away,” 2001